mhwinder/Big_Bunny_Little_Bunny/README.md

 - Add coyote time to jumps
 - Add movement code to _physics_process()
-- Make the initial “trick” jump higher up so it's more obvious
 - New graphic to replace my weird castle
 - Move secret shame bunny further away from play area
 - Make camera zoom based on y-axis for the player sprite
 - Add some momentum to the x-axis (only a little!)
-- Tweak level layout of that trick jump at the start to be more obvious
+- Adjust level layout of that trick jump at the start to be more obviously impossible
 - Add shaders + particle effects?
 - Start screen
 	- Move starting screen away from play space